mlliarm/mlliarm.github.io/README.md

 - A [maths](https://www.math.upatras.gr/en/) (MSc) and [physics](https://www.physics.uoc.gr/en) (BSc) graduate.
 My MSc thesis was an emperic study on Active Machine learning (AML), using JCLAL library and python3.

-- After working 2.5 years as a GCP Data Engineer at Webhelp ES, now I'm working as an Apigee Solutions Engineer in the same company.
-Every Cloud Engineer/SWE should know how to create an API (REST, gRPC) for their backend data infrastructure and how the modern networking infrastructures work.
+- After working 3.5 years as a GCP Data Engineer and Apigee Solutions Engineer at Webhelp ES, now I'm working as a DevOps Cloud Engineer at  Schwarz Global Services Barcelona with technologies as Kubernetes and Virtualization.

 - Inspired by Archimedes (Αρχιμήδης).
 Engineer by day but a mathematician at heart.
 Mathematics teach one how to pose the right questions.
 And this is a great skill for any engineer.